New Hampshire vacation rental tax guide

-Once you’re registered with tax authorities, you are ready to start collecting room tax, which you’ll add to your guest’s bill when they pay for their stay.
+Once you’ve registered with tax authorities, you’re ready to start collecting rental tax, which you’ll add to your guest’s bill when they pay for their stay.

 Which taxes apply to New Hampshire short-term rentals?

 In New Hampshire, state Meals and Rooms (Rentals) Tax applies to your short-term rental.

-|State Meals and Rooms (Rentals) Tax||New Hampshire Department of Revenue|
+|State Meals and Rooms (Rentals) Tax||New Hampshire Department of Revenue Administration|

 Before you can begin collecting short-term rental taxes, you need to know the correct rate to charge.
-The room tax rate in New Hampshire is currently 9.0%.
-Rates can and do change , so it’s important to make sure you have the latest rate to avoid over- or undercharging your guests and running into compliance issues.
-Tax authorities should have the latest rates posted.
+Rates can and do change frequently, so it’s critical to make sure you have the latest rate to avoid over- or undercharging your guests and running into compliance issues.

 What charges are taxable?

-Fees that are refundable, such as damage deposits, are generally not subject to lodging taxes even if you keep the deposit.
+In New Hampshire, all nonoptional charges for accommodations and meals are taxable.
+This includes items such as cleaning fees, pet fees, rollaway bed fees, extra person fees, etc. Fees that are refundable, such as damage deposits, are generally not subject to lodging taxes even if the host keeps the deposit.
 The same is true for optional fees.
-For example, if you perform optional dry cleaning and laundry services for guests, the cost to the guest must be stated separately on the invoice and is not subject to lodging tax.
+For example, if the host performs optional dry cleaning and laundry services for guests, the cost to the guest must be stated separately on the invoice and is not subject to lodging tax.

-What happens when my short-term rental platform (such as Airbnb, HomeAway, or VRBO) collects taxes for me?
+What happens when my short-term rental marketplace (such as Airbnb or Vrbo) collects taxes for me?

 Are guests ever exempt from taxes?

-Take the time to double check your returns prior to submitting.
+Take the time to double-check your returns prior to submitting.
 Simple mistakes such as typos, missing signatures, and incorrect tax information can lead to unwanted delays.

 When do I need to file my returns?

-You will be assigned a filing frequency and due dates when you register with the tax authority.
-At the state level, monthly due dates are as follows:
+You’ll be assigned a filing frequency and due dates when you register with the tax authority.
+For filing with the New Hampshire Department of Revenue Administration, due dates are as follows:

-|Monthly||Due the 15th of the month following the close of the filing period.|
+|Monthly||Due the 15th day of the month following the end of the filing period|

 Are there penalties for filing taxes late?

-I have been offering short-term rentals without collecting lodging tax.
+I’ve been offering short-term rentals without collecting lodging tax.
 What options do I have?

-If you’re already operating a short-term rental but are not collecting short-term rental taxes, you may be in violation of New Hampshire tax laws.
+If you’re already operating a short-term rental but you’re not collecting short-term rental taxes, you may be in violation of New Hampshire tax laws.
 Take the time to review your legal responsibility (with a tax professional, if necessary) and understand the risk of continuing to not collect tax.

 Short-term rental hosts in New Hampshire may be able to take advantage of a voluntary disclosure agreement (VDA).
-A VDA offers an opportunity for hosts to proactively disclose prior period tax liabilities in accordance with a binding agreement with the New Hampshire Department of Revenue.
+A VDA offers an opportunity for hosts to proactively disclose prior period tax liabilities in accordance with a binding agreement with the New Hampshire Department of Revenue Administration.
 VDAs are offered to encourage cooperation with state tax laws and may result in some or all penalty and interest payments being waived.

-Are there options for outsourcing transient occupancy tax filing?
+Are there options for outsourcing lodging tax filing?